dmanning23/InsertCoinBuddy/README.md

 InsertCoinBuddy
 ===============

-This dude sits and listens for coin drops (keyboard press?) and tracks number of credits
+A very simple MonoGame library that sits and listens for coin drops (keyboard press, etc.) and tracks number of credits.